Our Lady of Altagracia: Legends or myths

+There are various legends about the origin of the Virgin of Altagracia in the Dominican Republic.

+Estremadura

-Some historians and parish priests of the Catholic Church mention that from May 12, 1502, the image was taken to a parish in the Villa of Salvaleón de Higüey, under the orders of the bishop of Santo Domingo, García Padilla, since at that time the Trejo brothers, Alonso and Antonio, had arrived in Higüey, who came from Plasencia, a town in the Autonomous Community Extremadura, Spain with family in Garrovillas de Alconetar; It was in Extremadura in the town of Garrovillas de Alconetar, according to history, where the Virgin Mary appeared to a shepherd girl on top of a rock.
+It was in Extremadura, in the town of Garrovillas de Alconetar, where the Virgin Mary was said to have appeared to a shepherd girl on top of a rock.
 The girl took the small image in her bag to a cabin, but the next morning the image had disappeared, reappearing in the same rock.
 The girl tried to take the image several times but the same thing always happened until the people of the place heard the story, and when they dug under the rock they found the image that is venerated today in the hermitage that they built in her honor.

-Canon Luis Gerónimo de Alcocer wrote another version about the arrival of the Virgin in the colony.
-In his account of 1650, De Alcocer says the following: